Landcare is a national network of thousands of locally-based community groups who care for the natural resources of our country.

 Local landcare groups

 There are Landcare groups within the Loddon Shire.
-For further information and contact details, please check the Landcare website under related links or select the Environmental Groups category in the Community Directory.
+For further information and contact details, please check the Landcare website under related information or select the Environmental Groups category in the Community Directory.